 However, there may be cases where you have unnecessary redirection on your site, including:

 - Using device-specific versions of your site so a mobile user is redirected from example.com to m.example.com/home

 - Hyperlinking inconsistently on your site by mixing URLs with and without the www prefix

 In the best-case scenario, redirection triggers one additional HTTP request-response cycle, which delays page rendering.
 In the worst-case scenario, redirection may result in multiple round-trip request-response cycles including, though not limited to, DNS lookup, TCP handshake, and TLS negotiation.

 Either way, redirection increases the amount of time it takes for your site to render, and you should minimize its use to optimize page performance.
 If, however, your site requires redirection, you should take care to implement it so that your users see as little delay as possible.Redirection increases the amount of time it takes for your site to render.
 Minimize its use to optimize page performance. #webperf #perfmatters Click To Tweet

 As an example, we see that the preferred address to access the online edition of the New York Times is http://www.nytimes.com (we received an HTTP response code of 200 when requesting the site).
 Rigor’s waterfall chart shows that our request took 365 ms to complete.

-However, suppose we attempt to load the same site using a slightly different URL:http://nytimes.com.
+However, suppose we attempt to load the same site using a slightly different URL: http://nytimes.com (leaving off the www prefix).
 Rigor’s waterfall chart indicates that this address has been permanently moved (given that we received an HTTP response code of 301).

-Lastly, supposed we used the http://nytimes.com URL from a mobile device.
+Lastly, suppose we tried to go to http://nytimes.com from a mobile device.
 We see, from rows one through four, three redirections that took a total of 266 ms.